nspcc-dev/neofs-node/docs/cli-adm.md

 #### Network maintenance

+- `dump-names` allows to walk through NNS names and see their expirations.

 - `set-config` add/update configuration values in the Netmap contract.

 - `force-new-epoch` increments NeoFS epoch number and executes new epoch